-Having made specific enquiry of all Directors of the Company, all Directors have confirmed that they had complied with the required standard set out in the Securities Dealing Policy during the year under review.
-No incident of non-compliance was noted by the Company during the year under review.
+Having made specific enquiry of all Directors of the Company, all Directors have confirmed that they had complied with the required standard set out in the Securities Dealing Policy during the year ended 31st December, 2021.
+No incident of noncompliance was noted by the Company during the year ended 31st December, 2021.